resbaz/resbaz2018/wellington/about.md

 <p>
 Researchers at all levels and from all disciplines are encouraged to apply. <br>Research technologists who support researchers to do their job are welcome also.
 <p>
-Scroll down to view the sessions of offer, and make sure to <a href="#come-along">register</a> if you're keen to join us.
+Scroll down to view the sessions on offer, and make sure to <a href="#come-along">register</a> if you're keen to join us.